Koh Tao Diving Tours

 Description

-Southwest Pinnacle is another iconic Koh Tao dive site located around 7 kilometres southwest of the island.
+Southwest Pinnacle is another iconic Koh Tao dive site located approximately a one-hour boat ride southwest of the island.
 Rather than a single rock formation, the site consists of a cluster of seven granite pinnacles rising from the sandy seabed.

 Each pinnacle is covered with hard and soft corals and provides slightly different topography, with swim-throughs, cracks and coral-covered ledges.
-The shallow tops of the pinnacles create a beautiful reef environment, while deeper areas offer dramatic underwater scenery.
+The shallow top of the main pinnacle is carpeted with pink anemones creating a beautiful vista, while deeper areas offer dramatic underwater scenery.

 Southwest Pinnacle is known for excellent visibility and abundant fish life, making it a favourite site for fun divers and underwater photographers.